-A former King's student who wishes to re-enroll after having withdrawn should apply for readmission, in writing, to the Registrar.
+A former King's student who wishes to re-enroll after having withdrawn should apply for readmission, by submitting the readmission application to the Registrar.
+The application can be found on the Registrar's website.

 Veterans

 King's College is approved for the education and training of veterans of the Armed Services.
 Veterans who have completed four years of high school or who have attained the GED diploma are encouraged to apply.
 Veterans can be admitted after counseling with Admissions personnel.
 Veterans must be officially accepted for matriculation as a condition for eligibility for benefits.
 Services available to veterans include reduced schedules, early releases, and credit for USAFI courses.